microsoft/PowerToys/doc/devdocs/modules/fancyzones.md

 ## Before running tests

-  - Download and run Windows Application Driver installer from https://github.com/Microsoft/WinAppDriver/releases
+  - Install Windows Application Driver v1.2.1 from https://github.com/microsoft/WinAppDriver/releases/tag/v1.2.1.
   - Enable Developer Mode in Windows settings

 ## Running tests

+  - Exit PowerToys if it's running
-  - Run WinAppDriver.exe from the installation directory (E.g. `C:\Program Files (x86)\Windows Application Driver`)
+  - Run WinAppDriver.exe from the installation directory.
+Skip this step if installed in the default directory (`C:\Program Files (x86)\Windows Application Driver`); in this case, it'll be launched automatically during tests.
   - Open `PowerToys.sln` in Visual Studio and build the solution.
   - Run tests in the Test Explorer (`Test > Test Explorer` or `Ctrl+E, T`).